 - Tools – it goes without saying that you will need the regular suite of tools you use to do your normal gardening activities.

 The above information offers a broad overview of plant care over the Winter months, but for more in-depth information, please visit the RHS website.

-If you are interested in purchasing your own garden Greenhouse or any other Garden Building, you can discuss your requirements directly with one of our team.
-To get in touch please Request a Callback, Contact Us or call us on 01760 444229 and one of the friendly team will be on hand to provide guidance.
+If you are interested in purchasing your own garden Greenhouse or any other Garden Building, you can discuss your requirements directly with one of our team, please don't hesitate to get in touch.